-A list of polling stations is published just before polling day, but if you are not sure where to vote please contact us on 01933 231513.
+A list of polling stations is published shortly before polling day.
+If you are not sure where to vote please contact us on 01933 231513.

 If you are unable or do not wish to vote in person, you can arrange to vote by post or for someone else to vote on your behalf.